hnthakkar/hnthakkar.github.io/index.md

+## Highlights
+•	12 plus years of experience in leading Product based companies and experience of working at the framework level implementations.

+•	Highly experienced in backend and server side programming.

+•	Interested and have knowledge of Distributed systems/programming.

+•	Knowledge of Algorithms and Datastructures.

+•	Efficient in Multi-threaded programming and Concurrent Data Structures.

+•	Experienced in RESTful APIs and Full Stack web development.

+•	Good communication and negotiation skills with balance of Technical and Management views.

+•	Strong Fundamental knowledge, self-motivated, always learning and striving to improve.

+## Work Experience
+•	Oracle India (Current Employer, 4 years 11 months)

+•	Automatic Data Processor (3 years 6 months)

+•	Infosys Technologies Limited (1 year)

+•	Premier Technology group Pvt Ltd (3 years 11 months)

+## Education
+•	M.Tech Computer Science, International Institute of Information Technology, Hyderabad (IIIT-HYD), CGPA 7.94.

+•	B.E Electronics, Vishwakarma Institute of Technology, Pune University, 58.5%.

+•	HSC, Maharashtra State Board, Hislop College, Nagpur, 85.5%, PCM 94%.

+•	SSC, Maharashtra State Board, Saint Francis De Sales, Nagpur, 71.2%.

+## Achievements
+•	Did Engineering in Electronics, after 4 years of experience in IT.
+Prepared all Computer Science subjects appeared for GATE CS 2010 and secured AIR 556 out of 107086 applicants in first attempt.

+•	Completed my M.Tech from IIIT HYD along with regular M.Tech/MS/PhD students while working.

+•	Received Going Beyond award at Oracle and GIFT (Give it a Fresh thought) award in innovation category ADP.

+•	First Runner up at coding competition at ADP India level.

+## Primary Skills
+•	Java, JEE

+•	OOAD

+•	Multi-Threaded and Concurrency Programming

+•	Distributed System and Programming

+•	Datastructures and Algorithms

+•	RESTful Web services

+•	Knowledge of DB design and SQL/PLSQL

+•	JPA, Spring, Hibernate

+## Secondary Skills
+•	JavaScript, Typescript, Angularjs, OracleJet, jQuery, HTML5, CSS3.

+•	SVN, GIT, Jenkins, Maven, Rally, Splunk, JIRA.

+•	Cloud deployment, Basic knowledge of Docker and Kubernetes.

+## Project Details

+## Oracle India (July 16 – Present)
+Part of Taleo Product Team which enables companies to easily source, recruit, develop, and retain top talent with an engaging, social and data-rich talent management software suite.

+•	Role: Principal Software Engineer

+•	Technologies: Java, in-house Framework and libraries, hiberante, spring, JAAS, SAML, micro-services, Typescript, OracleJet.

+•	Webserver: Tomcat (development), WLS (Production Env)

+#### Description:
+•	Senior Member/contributor in implementing/converting complete Recruitment suite from Flex UI to Ojet, involving architectural design and framework changes to exposing a REST layer and build from scratch UI framework and layer.

+•	Part of the core modules like Requisitions, General Profile, Submissions, Offers, Send Correspondence team.

+•	Involved in all stages of product development and make sure delivered features are Secure, Reusable, Scalable, Accessible, high performance and meet Oracle Global standards.

+•	Part of the Security Team to meet the compliance level of Taleo for FedRamp.

+•	Migrated Taleo product Smartorg and platform component to Weblogic 12.2 and Java 6 to Java 8 migration.

+•	Joined as a Team member for Platform components managing core libraries including security and User management.

+•	Responsible for agile team deliverables as planned in a sprint, quarter and annual releases and address all impediments that team faces.

+•	Part of the new team planning to break down monolithic services to microservices.

 ## Automatic Data Processing (Dec 12 – July 16)
 Part of the Team developing and managing Software which is Global leader in Payroll Processing.